AdobeDocs/cja-apis/src/pages/endpoints/reporting/multidim.md

 ### Multiple dimensions array

-The POST Report endpoint accepts a `dimensions` array that includes both the name of a dimension and `dimensionColumnId`--a user-defined identifier.
+The POST Report endpoint accepts a `dimensions` array of objects where each object includes a name and a `dimensionColumnId`--a user-defined identifier.
 The array structure provides the foundation for multi-dimension reporting, dimension-level search, and advanced sorting.

 #### Dimension column IDs